 Because the day-to-day weather is controlled by the movement of pressure systems across the U.S., the county rarely experiences prolonged periods of hot, humid weather in the summer or extreme cold during the winter.
-July and August are the warmest months in St. Clair County, with an average bi-monthly temperature of 71° F. In contrast, temperatures average near 23° F in January and February.
+July and August are the warmest months in St. Clair County, with an average bi-monthly temperature of 71 degrees Fahrenheit.
+In contrast, temperatures average near 23 degrees Fahrenheit in January and February.